secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 #### Inbound Request
 Any type of inbound request that requires follow up.

-This is tracked as an *online* Bizible channel.
+**Bizible:** This is tracked as an *online* channel.

 | Member Status                   | Definition                                                                            | Success  |
 |:--------------------------------|:--------------------------------------------------------------------------------------|:---------|